 About these prices...

-Scubaguam.com, which is my website, does not receive any income from these packages or from any other source.
+Scubaguam.com does not receive any income from these packages or from any other source.
 Neither do I. Based upon past experiences and resort operators that I have known I recommended to a local Guam travel specialist that they work with them.

 The dive industry has been very good to my wife Linda and I and this is my way of giving something back to the dive community.
 Occasionally (but not always) I get either complimentary diving or hotel room and that's fine with me.
 If not, I pay exactly the same as everyone else.
 I just like sitting around after a great day of diving and listen to everyone talk about everything they've seen that day.
 Pretty cool.

 From Pete Peterson: A lot of divers have asked "who is this guy" so this is my personal "attaboy".
 It's the first and LAST time you'll see it anywhere.
 These are short, choppy sentences because I think that way.
 Deal with it, I'm too old 0h change.

 My deepest depth was in 1976 to 265 ft to sign a slate on a black coral tree.
 I don't remember anything after 210.
 Really dumb dive.
 I'm a certified deep tech diver but rarely do this anymore.
 (I am not a great fan of hanging on a deco line for more than 5 minute pretending to enjoy it).
 I also made quite a few dives in the Coast Guard banging on shackles and chains underneath buoys.
 The Coast Guard took me diving all over Micronesia to places I never heard of.